-For fuller details about the University and its activities you should consult the University Calendar.
+For fuller details about some aspects of the University and its activities you might need to consult the University Calendar.

 Note: All phone numbers below are University extension numbers.
-If you are outside the University, dial 6630351 and ask for the extension or dial 662-and then the extension number.
+If you are outside the University, dial 663 0351 and ask for the extension or dial 662 - and then the extension number.
 This prefix should only be used when you are certain of the extension that you require.
 Callers using 662 cannot be transferred to any other number.